andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 -main Test
 -cmd java -jar bin/Test.jar
 ```
-Notice the resulting file will be Test-Debug.jar if you compile
+Notice the resulting file will be *Test-Debug.jar* if you compile
-with -debug.
+with `-debug`.

 **C#**